PancioCiancio/AdroEngine/Src/Graphics/GraphicsRefactor.md

-# To Do:

-- [ ] Understand vulkan coordinates, projection matrix, cull mode, front face, assimp geometry generation and fix the code.

-# Allocation
+# Graphics (GFX)

+GFX is a vulkan library wrapper which should make it easier to initialize all vulkan objects and reducing the boilerplate code.

-## Vulkan (gpu)
+## Why?

-- All vulkan resources are allocated using the default allocator (for now)

-## Allocation Per Frame Data (cpu):

-- View matrix
-- Projection matrix

-## Allocation Per Object Data (cpu):

-- Model matrix
+Vulkan provides a lot of flexibility and many calls are redundant.
+This library remove the redundancy and limits the flexibility.